george24601/notes/microservice/springCloud/awsCodeCommit.md

 Principal – In identity-based policies (IAM policies), the only type of policies that AWS CodeCommit supports, the user that the policy is attached to is the implicit principal.

+Data sent or received is transmitted using the HTTPS or SSH encrypted network protocols.

+The first time you create an AWS CodeCommit repository in a new region in your AWS account, AWS CodeCommit creates an AWS-managed key in that same region in AWS Key Management Service (AWS KMS) that is used only by AWS CodeCommit (the aws/codecommit key).
+This key is created and stored in your AWS account.
+AWS CodeCommit uses this AWS-managed key to encrypt and decrypt the data in this and all other AWS CodeCommit repositories within that region in your AWS account.

+AWS CodeCommit performs the following AWS KMS actions against the default key aws/codecommit.
+An IAM user does not need explicit permissions for these actions, but the user must not have any attached policies that deny these actions for the aws/codecommit key